This Document Part of a Complete Set of Style Guides

 (Left align, right align, center align)

-It is best to have an extra line spacing between the paragraph text, the comment, and the next paragraph text.
+We can use the extended HTML comment syntax.
+Note that there are three hyphens ("-") on the left side, and two on the right site.
+There should be no spaces between angle bracket, bang and hyphen on either side.
+For readability there should be a space separating the actual comment from the comment markup: It is best to have an extra line spacing between the paragraph text, the comment, and the next paragraph text.
 When using this comment markup, in Multimarkdown and Pandoc, the comment is stripped out of LaTeX generation (given directives) but does not show up visibly in preview (though it does exist as an HTML comment, therefore invisible).
 In Stackedit.io the comment apprears as highlighted in red, but in Writebox it does not display (being treated like raw HTML markup).

 To make things easy, we will use a simple footnote syntax for all citations, glossary terms and references:

 Some text1.
 Final sentences at end of the paragraph.